ankitects/anki-manual/src/deck-options.md

 If you choose to study Deck A:

-- Learning steps for all new cards will be 1m 10m (preset 1 applies)
 - All new cards will be mixed with reviews (preset 1 applies)

 If you choose to study Subdeck B:

-- Learning steps for all new cards will be 20m 2h (preset 2 applies)
 - All new cards will be shown after reviews (preset 2 applies)

 ## Daily Limits